 About the Journal

-• Reinvention: an International Journal of Undergraduate Research was founded through the Reinvention Centre jointly by Warwick and Oxford Brookes University in 2007.
-The journal was created in order to embrace the notion of academia as a community, with students playing a strong and active role in that community, and aims to support undergraduate students in their first foray into academic publishing.
+Reinvention was founded through the Reinvention Centre, jointly by the University of Warwick and Oxford Brookes University in 2007.
+The journal was created to embrace the notion of academia as a community, with students playing a strong and active role in that community, and aimed to support undergraduate students in their first foray into academic publishing.

-In 2012 Monash University became partners in the journal which is now produced, edited and managed by students and staff at the University of Warwick in the UK and Monash University in Australia.
-This relationship is part of the Monash-Warwick Alliance, which aims to increase the global reach of each institution, providing the opportunity to exchange staff, students, ideas and information in order to offer a seamless global Higher Education experience to students and staff.
-The relationship looks to ensure that every Warwick student is an international student and that inter-cultural learning is provided in a cosmopolitan environment through collaboration with students from other countries.
-Monash too seeks to develop global perspectives among its students through collaboration, not just between the University’s Australian and international campuses, but especially with the University’s overseas partner institutions.
-Monash’s Graduate Attributes Policy aims to ensure that their graduates become responsible and effective global citizens who engage in an internationalised world.
-The student and staff team working collaboratively through Reinvention, publishing student research from both institutions and numerous other universities around the world, supports the aims of both universities.
+The MWA aimed to increase the global reach of each institution, providing the opportunity to exchange staff, students, ideas and information, to offer a seamless global Higher Education experience for students and staff.
+The relationship looked to ensure that every Warwick student be part of the international student community, and to provide inter-cultural learning in a cosmopolitan environment through collaboration with students from other countries.
+Monash also sought to develop global perspectives among its students through collaboration.
+Monash’s Graduate Attributes Policy ensured that their students became responsible and effective global citizens who engaged in an internationalised world.

 Equal Opportunities, Diversity and Inclusion